Bury Metro Model Flying Club Rules

 28. On sight of a low flying, full size aircraft, all models in flight must descend to a safe low altitude.

 29. Helicopters and multi-rotors are permitted to fly at the fixed wing field only by agreement with all fixed wing pilots who may be present and flying(1).
 Fixed wing pilots have precedence.

 The helicopter section of the BMFA handbook must be read and fully understood before flying.
 If there is anything that you do not understand then you must seek clarification from an experienced helicopter pilot.
 The recommendations made in the handbook must be taken into consideration at all times.
 For those pilots permitted to fly unaccompanied it is strongly recommended that they have a mobile phone available to call for help in the event of an emergency

-31. For the duration of any helicopter flight, ONLY the pilot and an instructor/assistant nominated by the pilot are permitted at the flight line.
-ALL other members and/or visitors MUST remain within the pits area as designated by the safety fencing.
+30. For the duration of any helicopter flight, ONLY the pilot and an instructor/assistant nominated by the pilot are permitted at the flight line.
+ALL other members and/or visitors MUST remain within the pits area

 (1) This is a concession to helicopter pilots and is not a right.
 The committee reserves the right to suspend this concession at any time without notice.